 The Next Step in the Mental Health Journey

 Learning the difference between feelings and emotions is vital knowledge for any professionals in the mental health field.
-Advanced education programs, such as Wake Forest University’s Online Master’s in Counseling –with a clinical mental health or school track–, are specifically designed to help professionals gain the knowledge and experience for a fulfilling and successful career.
+Advanced education programs, such as Wake Forest University’s Online Master’s in Counseling is specifically designed to help professionals gain the knowledge and experience for a fulfilling and successful career.
 Discover today if a master’s degree in counseling is the right choice for you.